-Finally, investors may also invest in UK properties through Real Estate Investment Trusts (REITs).
-REITs are companies which own, manage and operate income-generating properties.
-Investors in REITs indirectly invest in these properties and get returns through dividends paid out by the REITs at set times, which differs between REITs.
+Finally, investors may also invest in U.K. properties through real estate investment trusts (REITs).
+REITs are companies that own, manage and operate income-generating properties.
+Investors in REITs indirectly invest in these properties and get returns through dividends paid out by the REITs at set times, which differ from REIT to REIT.
 REIT share prices also fluctuate according to market forces and investor demand.
-Investing this way gives investors little control over the specific properties they are investing in, and while potential returns are considered relatively low compared to other forms of property investment, it is generally viewed as safer and lower risk.
+Investing this way gives investors little control over the specific properties they are investing in, and while potential returns are considered relatively low compared to other forms of property investment, it is generally viewed as a safer and lower-risk investment.

 Read also: An Overview of Investing in REITsSign Up at RealVantage

-However, as with any market, property investment in the UK has its pros and cons.
-With the UK’s mature economy, the country offers strong potential on investors’ returns.
-However, the market also comes along with certain risks that investors should be aware of.
-As with any investment, Investors should weigh the costs and benefits before entering the UK property investment market.
+As with any market, property investment in the U.K. has its pros and cons.
+With the U.K.’s mature economy, the country offers strong potential on investors’ returns.
+However, the market also comes with certain risks that investors should be aware of.
+As with any investment, Investors should weigh the costs and benefits, before entering the U.K. property investment market.

-Rental returns are one of the most important considerations when investing in real estate, especially for buy-to-let properties.
+Rental returns are one of the most important considerations, when investing in real estate, especially for buy-to-let properties.
 Returns from rental properties are represented by the rental yield, which is calculated by dividing the annual rent by the value of the property.
-However, rental yields can vary drastically between postcodes and investors should do research specific to the area in which they are investing.
-Nevertheless, the UK’s rental yields of as high as 10% can be attractive to investors.
+However, rental yields can vary drastically between postcodes and investors should conduct research specific to the area in which they are investing.
+Nevertheless, the U.K.’s rental yields of as high as 10% can be quite attractive to investors.

 Read also: Understanding IRR, Cash Yield, and Equity Multiple